 - When you get home do you have more pictures of yourself in your destination than the destination?

-If you answered “Yes” to three of more of the questions above you may be traveling in a bubble that’s preventing you from getting the most out of your adventures, destinations, and the people who live there.
+If you answered “Yes” to three of more of the questions, you’re likely traveling in a bubble that’s preventing you from getting the most out of your adventures, destinations, and the people you meet.